Book Review : Beyond Burnout by Amy O’Hana

 Amy O’Hana really helped me see that I need to gravitate toward the beautiful in my everyday life.
 And she uses scripture to back up the claims that God has called us for more than mundane, which I found beneficial.

-I truly believe that God wants us to be happy in our everyday lives.
-And slogging it away miserable is not a part of that at all.
+I truly believe that God wants us to be happy in our everyday lives. although slogging it away miserable is not a part of that at all.

 She gives practical tips on how to overcome burnout and shift the mindset behind it.
 But, some of it may call for radical change.
 And each chapter raises questions that help you determine whether those changes are right for you.